 U of Akron Legal Studies Research Paper No. 13-09

 The past several decades have seen the creation of transformative new technologies that are being used to design innovative consumer product ingredients never seen before in nature.
 Examples include the use of nanotechnology and genetic modification, and, right around the corner, cloning and lab grown meat.
 These innovative technologies are harbingers of more pioneering consumer product ingredients to come.
 The remarkable pace of the development of ground-breaking new technologies means that the population is being steadily exposed to novel ingredients with unknown health risks.

 Optimally, the Food & Drug Administration ("FDA") should be regulating these innovative, novel ingredients in consumer products to meet the twin goals of protecting public health while fostering innovation.
-However the current litmus test that the FDA is using to trigger regulation to protect public health is focused on hazard.
-Linking public health protections to the degree of hazard when operating in scientific uncertainty is outcome determinative – it means no regulation at all.
+However, the current litmus test that the FDA is using to trigger regulation to protect public health is focused on hazard.
+Linking public health protections to the degree of hazard when operating in the area of scientific uncertainty that prevails with most novel technologies is outcome determinative – it means no public health regulatory protection at all.

-Finally, this Article will show how this focus will operate to achieve this balance with other novel technologies used as ingredients in consumer products such as cloned animals, genetically modified plants and animals used for food, cloned animals used for food and lab grown meat.
+After walking through how the public health product safety net will operate to achieve the proper balance between public health protection and fostering innovation in the context of nanotech ingredients in consumer products, this Article will show how this safety net will work with other novel technologies used as ingredients in consumer products such as cloned animals, genetically modified plants and animals used for food, cloned animals used for food and lab grown meat.